Work hardening

 Its mechanisms include enhancing muscle strength, improving movement patterns, increasing pain thresholds, and promoting neuromuscular adaptation through progressive load training.

-The treatment mechanism integrates physiological and psychological aspects, stimulating proprioception and metabolic adaptation through gradually increased physical loads.
+The treatment mechanism integrates physiological and psychological aspects, stimulating proprioception and metabolic adaptation through gradually increasing physical loads.
 Simulating work scenarios helps patients build confidence and practical experience, reducing anxiety about returning to work.

 Indications

-• Recovery period after spinal or joint surgery
+• Post-recovery from spinal or joint surgery

 • Post-stroke limb dysfunction

-• Musculoskeletal problems caused by occupational injuries
+• Musculoskeletal issues caused by occupational injuries

 Usage and Dosage